Pandoa/DatabaseConnector-ODBC/docs/code-example.md

 # Code Example
-This section contains several code examples to get you started using this plugin.
+This section contains several code examples to get you started using `Database - Connector (ODBC)`.

 ## Blueprints
 !> Examples comming soon.